tnc-ca-geo/fishnet-kaggle/kaggle_to_production.md

 ['ALB']
 ```

-- Would be nice if a binary could be piped to the command, which would it make either to use in a network context:
+- Would be nice if a binary could be piped to the command, which would it make easier to use in a network context:

 ```
 $ cat {imagepath} | classify